Flexible control of the median of the false discovery proportion: Introduction

 \section{Introduction}

 Multiple hypothesis testing procedures have the common aim of ensuring that the number of incorrect rejections, i.e. false positives, is likely small.
-The most commonly used multiple testing procedures control either the \emph{family-wise error rate} or the \emph{false discovery rate} (FDR) \citep{dickhaus2014simultaneous}.
-The false discovery rate is the expected value of the \emph{false discovery proportion} (FDP), which is the proportion of incorrect rejections, i.e. false positives, among all rejections of null hypotheses.
-Controlling the FDR means ensuring that the expected FDP is kept below some pre-specified level $\alpha$ \citep{benjamini1995controlling,benjamini2001control,goeman2014multiple}.
+The most commonly used multiple testing procedures control either the \emph{family-wise error rate} or the \emph{false discovery rate} (FDR) \citep{dickhaus2014simultaneous,harvey2020evaluation}.
+The false discovery rate is the expected value of the \emph{false discovery proportion} (FDP), which is the proportion of false positives among all rejections of null hypotheses.
+Controlling the FDR means ensuring that the expected FDP is kept below some pre-specified value $\alpha$ \citep{benjamini1995controlling,benjamini2001control,goeman2014multiple}.